viclw17/viclw17.github.io/_posts/2018-07-17-raytracing-diffuse-materials.md

 > Diffuse reflection is the reflection of light from a surface such that a ray incident on the surface is scattered at many angles rather than at just one angle as in the case of specular reflection.

+> An ideal diffuse reflecting surface is said to exhibit [Lambertian reflection](https://en.wikipedia.org/wiki/Lambertian_reflectance), meaning that there is equal luminance when viewed from all directions lying in the half-space adjacent to the surface.

+In RTIOW we are using a simple algorithm to approximate mathematically ideal Lambertian reflection.

 <img src="https://upload.wikimedia.org/wikipedia/commons/b/bd/Lambert2.gif
 " width="320"  style="display:block; margin:auto;">
 >Figure: The rays represent luminous intensity, which varies according to Lambert's cosine law for an ideal diffuse reflector.

-In RTIOW we are using a simple algorithm to approximate mathematically ideal [Lambertian reflection](https://en.wikipedia.org/wiki/Lambertian_reflectance).

-> An ideal diffuse reflecting surface is said to exhibit , meaning that there is equal luminance when viewed from all directions lying in the half-space adjacent to the surface.

 _* Note that in RTIOW, we separates geometry from material and treat them as 2 unlinked classes._